Counselling and therapy in North Leeds - promoting insight, change and growth

 I have been working as a counsellor since 2010.
 I have experience of working in the charitable and voluntary sectors, the NHS (IAPT) and higher education settings as well as private practice.
 I have worked with adult clients presenting a range of issues including anxiety and depression, cultural difference, relationship issues, adoption, bereavement, work related stress, eating disorders, addictions, sexual abuse.

 I offer both long term open ended therapy as well as brief solution focused therapy.
-I also work for a number of Employee Assistance Programmes.
+I also work for a number of Employee Assistance Programmes including BUPA and I am an accepted therapist for Clear Minds, a charity that provides long term counselling support for people who have been affected by significant trauma in their lives and who can't afford to pay for therapy.

 My work is informed by psychoanalytic and psychodynamic theories including attachment theory.
 These theories explore how our early relationships, experiences and environment shape our adult selves.
 I believe that sometimes the things that cause us difficulty are those that we are not consciously aware of.
 I aim to help my clients become more aware of these things by developing greater insight into their 'inner world'.
 Often when people become more aware of these 'unconscious' patterns and issues they are able to process them in a way that over time offers a sense of relief enabling them to move forward in life.
 For an excellent introduction to the Efficacy of Psychodynamic Psychotherapy by Dr Jonathan Shedler click here.